 - ½ cup Freshly grated parmesan

 - Lemon wedges and zest

 - Clean and pat scallops dry, then season them with a very small amount of black pepper.
 Prepare remaining ingredients.

-- In a cast iron skillet on medium heat, pan sear scallops for 1-2 minutes on each side.
+- In a large skillet on medium-high heat, pan sear scallops in olive oil for 1-2 minutes on each side.
 Remove immediately after cooked and set aside for later.

 - Add salt to boiling water.
 Boil pasta according to package directions.
 While pasta is boiling, prepare the sauce.

 - Add butter to the skillet.
 When butter is almost melted, add garlic, red pepper flakes, and pepper.
 Cook until fragrant, about one minute.

 - Add white wine and a little pasta water.
 Bring to a boil, then lower the heat.
 Remove pan from the burner if necessary.